Measure vital thyroid levels that impact functions of your body

 The at-home thyroid test measures free T4, free T3, TSH, and TPO from a small blood spot sample taken with your kit.

 TSH (Thyroid Stimulating Hormone) controls thyroid function in its production of active thyroid hormones, free T4, and free T3, which together control the rate at which your body uses energy.
-The test also measures TPO antibodies, which are antibodies that your body may make that can suppress thyroid function.
+The thyroid hormone test also measures TPO antibodies, which are antibodies that your body may make that can suppress thyroid function.
 By measuring your levels of each, you can understand if you may be experiencing thyroid dysfunction.

 Everlywell will provide detailed information of what a high or low level of TPO, free T4, free T3, or TSH means for your health.